song-qun/song-qun.github.io/_pages/about.md

 <!-- I am currently an Assistant Professor in the [Embedded Systems Group](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/software-technology/embedded-systems) of the Faculty of Electrical Engineering, Mathematics and Computer Science (EEMCS) at Delft University of Technology, the Netherlands. -->
 I received my Ph.D. from Nanyang Technological University, Singapore.
 Before that, I received my B.Eng. from Nankai University.

-My research interests include Internet of Things, cyber-physical systems, and artificial intelligence.
-My goal is to build AI-powered autonomous cyber-physical systems that are robust and efficient.
-My research aims to address the practical challenges of deploying AI for CPS/IoT applications, including adversarial examples, privacy attacks, cross-modal learning, domain shifts, and computation constraints.
+My research focuses on advancing the reliability and efficiency of AI-powered cyber-physical systems (CPSs) and Internet of Things (IoT) deployments.
+I develop novel techniques to address critical challenges in AI-powered CPSs and IoT systems, including defense mechanisms against adversarial examples, cross-modal architectures that effectively fuse data from multiple sensors, and lightweight and efficient inference methods that enable real-time performance on embedded devices.

 <!-- **I am seeking multiple Ph.D. students and RAs to join my research team and work on resilient and deployable AIoT systems.
 Check the job description [here](https://song-qun.github.io/opening/).** -->